Slew rate: Slew rate limiting in amplifiers

 where $I_\mathrm{sat}$ is the output current of the first stage in saturation.
+The slew rate might be multiplied by subsequent voltage gain.

 Slew rate helps us identify the maximum input frequency and amplitude applicable to the amplifier such that the output is not significantly distorted.
 Thus it becomes imperative to check the datasheet for the device's slew rate before using it for high-frequency applications.

-Slew rate can be deliberately limited using two op amps, a capacitor, and two resistors.
+Slew rate can be deliberately limited using two opamps, a capacitor, and two resistors.

 Musical applications

 In electronic musical instruments, slew circuitry or software-generated slew functions are used deliberately to provide a portamento (also called glide or lag) feature, where an initial digital value or analog control voltage is slowly transitioned to a new value over a period of time (see interpolation).